 Rick was appointed Chief Executive in 2008 and leads a company employing nearly 2,200 people with a turnover approaching £1.2 billion in 2020.

 Leading on Sustainable focus

 An issue of personal importance, Rick wanted the company to lead by example in being a sustainable business and as a result, we have been carbon neutral since 2012.
 In fact, Rick has overseen a reduction in our carbon emissions relative to turnover by 57% compared with 2010 emissions.
 In 2020, our Now or Never strategy set a target for Willmott Dixon to be a net zero carbon business by 2030.

 Purpose beyond Profit

-Rick is passionate that Willmott Dixon has a 'purpose beyond profit' and set up the Willmott Dixon Foundation nearly ten years ago to help people from disadvantaged backgrounds to achieve their potential.
+Rick is passionate that Willmott Dixon has a 'purpose beyond profit' and set up the Willmott Dixon Foundation over ten years ago to help people from disadvantaged backgrounds to achieve their potential.
 He said:

 "When you scratch below the surface in the communities where we work, the level of deprivation is staggering.
 Big business has a duty to assist and make that more of its purpose."

 Trying to make a difference has seen the company invest over £10m in community projects and help nearly 10,000 people improve their life chances - something that led to Willmott Dixon winning a Queen's Award for Enterprise for Promoting Opportunity in 2018.

 Initiatives include Ready for the Gate, working with offenders at HM Prison Elmley (we opened a new dry lining academy there) and our Building Lives Academies - a ‘pop up’ academy concept that can move from site to site as projects complete.